Sam Moeller

 Kate was a fearless trailblazer in our industry for over 30 years.
 Prior to HR&A, she was a leader at AECOM, Economics Research Associates (ERA), Cushman & Wakefield, and Rockefeller Center.
 Her legacy revitalizing downtowns and creating vibrant places is on display across cities in Alabama, California, Louisiana, New York, Texas and beyond.
 She also inspired and guided generations of real estate leaders across organizations such as Commercial Real Estate Women (CREW), New York Women Executives in Real Estate (WX), Public-Private Real Estate Professionals (P/PREP), and the Young Men’s/Women’s Real Estate Association.

-To honor Kate’s legacy and her commitment to mentorship, HR&A is creating the “Kate Coburn Internship for Emerging Women in Real Estate” to help emerging professionals launch their real estate careers.
+To honor Kate’s legacy and her commitment to mentorship, HR&A is creating the “Kate Coburn Internship for Emerging Professionals in Real Estate” to help emerging professionals launch their real estate careers.
 Since the news of her passing, we have heard countless stories about Kate’s impact on the careers of so many across the HR&A extended network, and we can think of no better way to keep her spirit alive and continue her work supporting the next generation of real estate leaders and changemakers.

 Kate leaves behind a loving family and expansive network of friends, collaborators, and colleagues.
 HR&A and Kate’s family recommend contributing to the Multiple Myeloma Research Foundation if you are interested in donating in Kate’s honor.